Kensoft PH

 JavaFX toggle button example

 This example will show you the whole code and show you exactly how the toggle button works in the JavaFX application.
-Please proceed below to learn and apply this in your program.
+Please proceed below to learn and apply this to your program.

 package com.example.understandingtogglebutton;